bluepylons/Boston/Boston - Current design/CNC version/README.md

 ![Step 7](https://github.com/bluepylons/Boston/blob/main/graphics/CNC%20ordering%20guide/7-checkout-CNC.PNG?raw=true)

 As the microcontroller is frequently out of stock due to the chip shortage, line number 16 (for designator U701) can be changed for different compatible MCUs (see the "Compatible MCUs" section below for a list of MCUs that will work).
 At different times some microcontroller variants may be cheaper than the others (for example, on August 29, 2022, the STM32F072CBT6 is $4.50 and the STM32F072CBU6 is $9.52, whereas during other times -CBU6 has been significantly cheaper than the -CBT6).
-You will need to change the Comment field for that line to the name of the microcontroller you want to use, and change the Footprint and LCSC Part Number as appropriate.
+In the BOM and CPL spreadsheet you will need to change the Comment field for that line to the name of the microcontroller you want to use, and change the Footprint and LCSC Part Number as appropriate.
+The line for the microcontroller is highlighted in yellow in the BOM and CPL files.

 ### Compatible MCUs

 Boston uses a 128kb STM32F072CB-series microcontroller, and can accept either the LQFP-48 (STM32F072CxTx) or 48-UFQFPN (STM32F072CxUx ) versions.
+This is Line #19 on the JLCPCB BOM files.
+Due to fluctuations in price some variants may be cheaper over time.

 Any of the following microcontrollers will work, and support all features.

-**Compatible MCUs**
+**Compatible MCUs - JLCPCB BOM Line #19**
 | Microcontroller     | JLCPCB (LCSC) part number     |
 | ------------------- | ----------------------------- |
 | STM32F072CBU6       | C92504                        |